vaske454/pokemon-list/README.md

 ## Usage

 Once you've set up the project, you can access the frontend (FE) in your web browser at [http://localhost:3000](http://localhost:3000).
-Similarly, you can access the backend (BE) at [http://localhost:8000](http://localhost:8000).

 ## Authors